 ††††† (b) Exploit the trust and dependency of a client;

-††††† (e) Use the professional relationship with a client to further a personal interest;
+††††† (e) Use the professional relationship with a client to further an institutional or personal interest;

 ††††† (f) Continue a therapeutic relationship unless it is reasonably clear that the client is benefiting from the relationship;

-††††† (g) Fail to assist a person in obtaining other therapeutic service if the counselor is unable or unwilling, for an appropriate reason, to provide professional help;
+††††† (g) Fail to assist a person in obtaining other therapeutic service if the credential holder is unable or unwilling, for an appropriate reason, to provide professional help;

 ††††† (h) Abandon or neglect a client in treatment without making reasonable arrangements for the continuation of treatment;

-††††† (k) Diagnose, treat, or advise on problems outside the recognized boundaries of competence.
+††††† (j) Diagnose, treat, or advise on problems outside the recognized boundaries of competence.

 ††††† Section 2.
 Confidentiality.
-(1) An alcohol and drug counselor shall respect and guard the confidence of each individual client in any setting and through any means of communication.
+(1) A credential holder shall respect and guard the confidence of each individual client in any setting and through any means of communication.

-††††† (2) An alcohol and drug counselor shall not disclose a client confidence except:
+††††† (2) A credential holder shall not disclose a client confidence except:

 ††††† (b) To prevent a clear and immediate danger to a person;

-††††† (c) During the course of a civil, criminal, or disciplinary action arising from the counseling, at which the alcohol and drug counselor is a defendant; or
+††††† (c) During the course of a civil, criminal, or disciplinary action arising from the counseling, at which the credential holder is a defendant; or

 ††††† (d) In accordance with the terms of a written informed consent agreement.

-††††† (3) An alcohol and drug counselor may use client or clinical material in teaching, writing, and public presentations if:
+††††† (3) A credential holder may use client or clinical material in teaching, writing, and public presentations if:

 ††††† (a) Written informed consent has been obtained in accordance with subsection (2)(d) of this section; or